vlgiitr/academic-kickstart/content/authors/divyam/_index.md

 ---
 # Display name
-title: Raghav Arora
+title: Divyam Goel

 # Username (this should match the folder name)
 authors:
-- raghav
+- divyam

 # Is this the primary user of the site?
 superuser: false

-weight : 40
+weight : 50

 # Role/position
-role: Padawan
+role: Jedi Master

 # Organizations/Affiliations
 organizations: